 Markets Covered:

-1) by Type: Electronic Attack; Electronic Protection; Electronic Support2) by Platform: Airborne; Naval; Ground; Space
+1) By Type: Electronic Attack; Electronic Protection; Electronic Support2) By Platform: Airborne; Naval; Ground; Space

-3) by Application: Communication Jamming; Radar Jamming and Deception; Surveillance and Signal Intelligence
+3) By Application: Communication Jamming; Radar Jamming and Deception; Surveillance and Signal Intelligence

-4) by End-Use: Military; Homeland Security; Commercial
+4) By End-Use: Military; Homeland Security; Commercial

 Subsegments:

-3) by Electronic Support: Signal Intelligence (SIGINT); Electronic Surveillance Measures (ESM); Direction Finding; Threat Detection and Classification; Spectrum Monitoring; Electronic Intelligence (ELINT)
+3) By Electronic Support: Signal Intelligence (SIGINT); Electronic Surveillance Measures (ESM); Direction Finding; Threat Detection and Classification; Spectrum Monitoring; Electronic Intelligence (ELINT)

 Companies Mentioned: Raytheon Technologies Corporation; Lockheed Martin Corporation; Northrop Grumman Corporation; Honeywell International Inc.; BAE Systems plc; Thales Group; L3Harris Technologies Inc.; Leonardo S.P.A; Airbus Defense and Space; Rheinmetall AG; Elbit Systems Ltd.; Israel Aerospace Industries Ltd.; Saab AB; Rohde & Schwarz GmbH & Co KG; Bharat Electronics Limited; Aselsan A.Ş; HENSOLDT AG; Mercury Systems Inc.; Kratos Defense & Security Solutions Inc.; Cobham plc

-Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Russia; South Korea; UK; USA; Canada; Italy; Spain.
+Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Taiwan; Russia; South Korea; UK; USA; Canada; Italy; Spain

-Regions: Asia-Pacific; Western Europe; Eastern Europe; North America; South America; Middle East; Africa
+Regions: Asia-Pacific; South East Asia; Western Europe; Eastern Europe; North America; South America; Middle East; Africa

 Time Series: Five years historic and ten years forecast.